 Comprehension

 These questions aim to assess a child’s aptitude for deriving word meanings.
 Practising reading comprehension can be challenging, but encouraging your child to read extensively is the most effective approach.
 Increased reading builds their understanding of meaning.
 After they read a text, you can try asking them similar questions to reinforce their comprehension skills.
-For sample questions of this nature, visit our 11 Plus English section.
-We offer online comprehension tests.
+For sample 11 Plus test questions of this nature, visit our 11 Plus English section.
+We offer online Verbal comprehension questions tests.

 Experience Learning Beyond Limits!